stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

 In decoupled IOBWS scenarios, payments would be available for confirmation in the appropriate user interface immediately after initiation.
 This matches the decoupled SCA method in the NextGenPSD2 framework, but without having to explicitly create the authorization resources.
 The end result also closely aligns with how most banks handle similar cases in support of earlier IOBWS versions.

-[@fig:auth_flow1] shows an example of an accounting system using the IOBWS flow.
+[Figure @fig:auth_flow1] shows an example of an accounting system using the IOBWS flow.
 The system would use OAuth 2.0 Client Credentials Grant Flow and authenticate itself over the transport using mutual TLS (mTLS) with an eIDAS compliant certificate, identifying the legal entity or person the system is representing.
 Certificates issued by Auðkenni ehf., under the "Traustur búnaður" intermediary, are the common denominator supported by all IOBWS service providers.

 The first initiation would receive a response in line with the one below, with the header ASPSP-SCA-Approach containing the method "IOBWS".